-Working your chest and back muscles on the same day means that you'll be doing some of the most challenging upper-body exercises in the gym.
-The two muscle groups lend themselves surprisingly well to each other, with some exercises, such as the dumbbell pullover and pull-up, working both chest and back muscles.
+Working your chest and back muscles on the same day means that you'll be doing some of the most challenging upper body exercises in the gym.
+The two muscle groups lend themselves surprisingly well to each other, with some exercises like the dumbbell pullover and pull-up working both chest and back muscles.
 Try this chest and back workout to pump up your muscles and get a stronger upper body.

 Read More: A Chest Isolation Workout

 Pair Number One

 Start your chest and back workout with two simple yet challenging bodyweight movements: the push-up and the inverted row.
 Depending on how strong you are, these exercises might serve as a warm-up or intense workout.
 The inverted row is essentially the exact opposite motion of the push-up and can be performed on a TRX or squat rack with a barbell.
 If it's too difficult, you can do the inverted row from a standing position while leaning back.

 Try to do at least four sets of 10 repetitions.
 If you can't, try doing the push-ups from your knees on a soft surface.

 How To: Start at the top of a push-up position with your hands under your shoulders and feet a few inches apart.
 Lower yourself down while maintaining a straight line from your head to your ankles.
 Go down until your chest touches the ground, then press back up.

 Use a TRX or a barbell that is fixed on a squat rack for this exercise.
 The more you lean back the harder the exercise will be.
 Perform four sets of eight to ten repetitions.

 How To: Lie on the ground on your back and grab the barbell or TRX handles.
 Your palms should be facing down towards your feet.
 Point your toes up towards the ceiling and keep your knees straight.
 Pull yourself up until your hands are in line with your chest.
 As you pull up, lean your head back and keep your hips high.
 Then, lower yourself back down.